godotengine/godot-website/collections/_article/review-godotcon24.md

 <img alt="People participating in a game jam" src="/storage/blog/godotcon24/one-pc-jam.webp"/>

 One of the most popular activities turned out to be the One PC Jam (taking place at three laptops concurrently) where the conference attendees created a jam game over the course of two days.
 The twist: everyone only was granted one hour on the project, before having to concede their seat to the next person.
-This resulted in three separate, actually playable games, which you can [find here](https://godotcon.itch.io/).
+This resulted in three separate, actually playable games, which you can [find on our GodotCon itch.io site](https://godotcon.itch.io/).

-# Talks & Workshops
+# Talks and workshops

 <img alt="View of the stage, with people standing behind full rows of chairs." src="/storage/blog/godotcon24/backstage.webp"/>